tsangkai/multirobot_localization/README.md

 This is the simulation code for the paper "Resilient Multirobot Cooperative Localization with Explicit Communication" submitted to *IEEE Transaction on Robotics*.

+## Multirobot Cooperative Localization Algorithms

+### GS-SCI

+We simulate the algorithm based on our proposed structure.
+However, the communication update is realized by the split covariance intersection in [].

 ## Usage

 All the simulation parameters are specified in `sim_env.py`.
 One can specify the random seed here as well.